It's no secret that instant coffee is a popular drink.

 Conclusion

-The instant coffee vs. ground coffee debate will likely rage on for centuries, but it all boils down to different people having different needs and preferences!
+The instant coffee vs. ground coffee debate will likely continue for centuries, but it ultimately boils down to different people having different needs and preferences.

 How about you?

-I hope this article has helped clear up any confusion surrounding instant powder drinks vs. freshly roasted beans so that you can make an informed decision when you’re craving some coffee!
+I hope this article has helped clarify any confusion surrounding instant powder drinks versus freshly roasted beans, allowing you to make an informed decision when you're craving coffee.

 If I've missed anything or if there's something else you'd like to share, then please let me know by leaving a comment below.